UK could face Russian ‘aggression’ for years to come, warns MI5 boss

 The UK “must be ready for Russian aggression for years to come”, the boss of MI5 warned as he laid bare the “very real threat” posed by hostile states.

-Director general Ken McCallum described how the UK is in a contest with “adversaries who have massive scale and are not squeamish about the tactics they deploy”, setting out in stark language the dangers from Russia, China and Iran.
+Director general Ken McCallum said the UK is in a contest with “adversaries who have massive scale and are not squeamish about the tactics they deploy”, setting out in stark language the dangers from Russia, China and Iran.

-In a speech from the security agency’s Thames House headquarters in London on Wednesday, Mr McCallum also revealed how there had been at least 10 potential threats this year from Iranian intelligence services to kidnap or kill British or “UK-based” people who were considered “enemies of the regime”.
+In a speech from the security agency’s Thames House headquarters in London on Wednesday, Mr McCallum said there have been at least 10 potential plots this year by Iranian intelligence services to kidnap or kill British or “UK-based” people considered “enemies of the regime”.

-Although he stressed president Vladimir Putin was “not winning” the war in Ukraine, Mr McCallum said: “The serious point is that the UK must be ready for Russian aggression for years to come.
+Although he stressed Russian president Vladimir Putin is “not winning” the war in Ukraine, Mr McCallum said: “The serious point is that the UK must be ready for Russian aggression for years to come.

 In the UK, 23 Russian spies posing as diplomats were removed and 100 more Russians were denied diplomatic visas on national security grounds.